pschaus/book_lepl1402/source/part1.rst

 .. image:: _static/images/part1/classhierarchy.svg
    :width: 35%

-The class "Object" that is above our "Weapon" class was not defined by us.
+The class :code:`Object` that is above our :code:`Weapon` class was not defined by us.
 It is automatically created by Java and is the superclass of *all* non-primitive types in Java, even of arrays and strings!
-A variable of type "Object" therefore can refer to any object:
+A variable of type :code:`Object` therefore can refer to any non-primitive value:

 .. code-block:: java